University of Michigan,

 drchooyanmin@gmail.com

-My approach: Zero rote learning/memorization (which doesn't work anyway) coupled with genuine understanding (which does).
+My approach: Zero rote learning/memorization (which doesn't work anyway) coupled with genuine understanding (which actually does).

 **Not Answering the Question**